Fallout 3: Gameplay

 Fallout 3 features an open world map that the player can freely explore.
 Locations the player can discover range from small settlements and abandoned buildings, to larger locations like the Jefferson Memorial and the Washington Monument.
 The player is equipped with a wearable computer called the Pip-Boy 3000.
-The device serves as a menu, and allows the player to access items they have acquired, view detailed character statistics and active quests, and look at the map.
-The player can use the Pip-Boy 3000 map to fast travel to previously discovered locations.
-The player can also use the Pip-Boy 3000 as a radio, and listen to songs from the 1940s and 1950s on makeshift radio broadcasts.
-While exploring, the player can recruit some non-playable characters as companions, who will accompany the player and assist them in combat.
-There a variety of weapons in the game, including standard guns, energy-based guns, melee weapons, and explosives.
+The device serves as a menu, and allows the player to access items they have acquired; view detailed character statistics and active quests; and look at the map, which can be used to fast travel to previously discovered locations.
+The player can also utilize the Pip-Boy as a radio, letting them to listen to songs from the 1940s and 1950s on makeshift radio broadcasts.
+While exploring, the player can recruit certain non-playable characters as companions, who will accompany the player and assist them in combat.
+There are a variety of weapons in the game, including standard guns, energy-based guns, melee weapons, and explosives.
 While in combat, the player can utilize a gameplay mechanic known as V.A.T.S., which pauses the game and allows the player to target specific body parts of an enemy.
 V.A.T.S. is dictated by a statistic known as Action Points.
 Each attack while in V.A.T.S. costs Action Points, and when the player runs out of Action Points they must wait a short period of time before they can use it again.

 An important mechanic in Fallout 3 is the player's karma.
 Whenever the player commits an action that is deemed either good or bad, their karma will change accordingly.
 For example, if the player provides water to a beggar, their karma increases.
 Likewise, if the player breaks into a home, their karma decreases.
 The player's karma affects how other characters perceive them.
-Some companions can only be recruited if the player meets the companion's karmic expectation.
-Some non-recruitable characters will be more accepting of the player depending on their karma level.
-For example, slaver characters will be more accepting to players with negative karma, and provide services that would not be available to players with neutral or positive karma.
+Certain companions can only be recruited if the player meets the companion's karmic expectation.
+Some non-recruitable characters will be more accepting of the player depending on their karma level, such as slavers, who will be more accepting to players with negative karma and provide services that would not be available to players with neutral or positive karma.